-2010 Conference Organizers and Speakers for Women of Color and Intersectionality Ginsburg Lecturer Cheryl Hanna addressed the central dilemma in the legal system's treatment of domestic violence in her talk, "Behind the Castle Walls: Balancing Privacy and Security in Domestic Abuse Cases."
+2010 Conference Organizers and Speakers for Women of Color and Intersectionality in the legal system's treatment of domestic violence in her talk, "Behind the Castle Walls: Balancing Privacy and Security in Domestic Abuse Cases."
 Finally, legal scholars, including Douglas Beloof, Emily Sack, and Thomas Jefferson School of Law Professors Claire Wright, Steve Berenson, and Ilene Durst, discussed their specific proposals for improving the legal remedies available in civil and criminal cases involving domestic violence.
-This conference has led to a number of on-going efforts at Thomas Jefferson Law School to combat domestic violence, including the establishment of a clinic through which students and professors provide pro bono legal assistance to victims of domestic violence in collaboration with the San Diego Family Justice Center.
+This conference has led to a number of on-going efforts at Thomas Jefferson School of Law to combat domestic violence, including the establishment of a clinic through which students and professors provide pro bono legal assistance to victims of domestic violence in collaboration with the San Diego Family Justice Center.

-In 2010, Thomas Jefferson School of Law broadened the scope of the conference by teaming with the UCLA School of Law's Critical Race Studies Program, led by Professor Kimberlé Crenshaw.
+Professor Kimberlé Crenshaw In 2010, Thomas Jefferson School of Law broadened the scope of the conference by teaming with the UCLA School of Law's Critical Race Studies Program, led by Professor Kimberlé Crenshaw.
 Thomas Jefferson School of Law became a Principal Co-Sponsor of the Fourth Annual Critical Race Studies Symposium at UCLA in March 2010, a conference featuring leading feminist scholars, including Catharine MacKinnon, Mari Matsuda and Patricia Williams.
-Professor Kimberlé Crenshaw then delivered the Ginsburg Lecture, "Intersectionality and Women of Color," at Thomas Jefferson in April 2010.
-She was joined by a distinguished panel of Critical Race scholars, including Professors Cheryl Harris, Russell Robinson, and Saul Sarabia.
+Professor Kimberlé Crenshaw then delivered the Ruth Bader Ginsburg Lecture, "Intersectionality and Women of Color," at Thomas Jefferson in April 2010.
+She was joined by a distinguished panel of Critical Race scholars, including Professors Devon Carbado, Cheryl Harris, Russell Robinson, and Saul Sarabia.

-2011 Conference Organizers and Speakers for Gender Justice and Indian Sovereignty: Native American Women and the Law In 2011, the Tenth Anniversary Women and the Law Conference, which was co-sponsored by the California Indian Law Association, focused on Gender Justice and Indian Sovereignty: Native American Women and the Law.
-Stacy L. Leeds, then the Interim Associate Dean and Professor at the University of Kansas School of Law and presently the Dean of Arkansas School of Law, delivered the Ginsburg Lecture, "Resistance, Resilience, and Reconciliation: Reflections on Native American Women and the Law."
+2011 Conference Organizers and Speakers for Gender Justice and Indian Sovereignty: Native American Women and the Law

+In 2011, the Tenth Anniversary Women and the Law Conference, which was co-sponsored by California Indian Association, focused on Gender Justice and Indian Sovereignty: Native American Women and the Law.
+Stacy L. Leeds, the Interim Associate then Dean and Professor at the University of Kansas School of Law and presently the Dean of the University of Arkansas School of Law, delivered the Ruth Bader Ginsburg Lecture, "Resistance, Resilience, and Reconciliation: Reflections on Native American Women and the Law."
 Professor Leeds, a citizen of the Cherokee Nation, drew upon her experience as a judge on several tribal courts, including her service as Chief Justice of the Supreme Courts for the Kickapoo Tribe and the Kaw Nation, and her former service as a Justice of the Cherokee Nation Supreme Court.
 She was joined by a remarkable national assemblage of additional speakers, including American Indian women judges, practitioners, and academics from across the country.

-The 2012 annual conference, Reproductive Justice: Examining Choice & Autonomy in the New Millennium, was generously cosponsored by Planned Parenthood of the Pacific Southwest.
+The 2012 annual conference, Reproductive Justice: Examining Choice and Autonomy in the New Millennium, was generously cosponsored by Planned Parenthood of the Pacific Southwest.
 The conference focused on a broad spectrum of legal, social, scientific and policy issues.
-Ruth Bader Ginsburg Lecturer Dr. Sarah Weddington, lead counsel for the plaintiff in Roe v Wade, fascinated the audience during her talk, "Women Lawyers: The
+Ruth Bader Ginsburg Lecturer Dr. Sarah Weddington, lead counsel for the plaintiff in Roe

-Importance of Leadership," when she described her personal experience as a very young attorney preparing and arguing the landmark Supreme Court case, as well as her subsequent contributions in politics and education.
+v.
+Wade, fascinated the audience during her talk, "Women Lawyers: The Importance of Leadership," when she described her personal experience as a very young attorney preparing and arguing the landmark Supreme Court case, as well as her subsequent contributions in politics and education.
 Three panels of speakers, including Thomas Jefferson School of Law Professor Brenda Simon, Professors Hank Greely, Martha M. Ertman, Rene Almeling, Priscilla Smith, Nancy Ehrenreich, Khiara M. Bridges, Courtney G. Joslin, and Lisa Ikemoto and policy expert Vince Hall, provided insight on a broad range of reproductive rights topics, including post Roe v.
 Wade developments in the laws regulating access to abortion, commodification, autonomy, intersectionality and marginalized populations.

+2013

+Thomas Jefferson School of Law

+presented prestigious jurists

+and distinguished academics

+discussing Her Honor: Women

+in the Judiciary.
+This conference

+the judicial system and legal

+conference.